-The recipe for these Philly Cheese Steak Sliders is so quick and easy to make!
+The recipe for these easy Philly Cheese Steak Sliders is so quick and easy to make!
 Thin slices of steak cooked with peppers, mushrooms, and onion, added to Hawaiin buns and coated with a garlic butter seasoning.

 What is a Philly Cheese Steak?

 A Philly Cheese Steak is a sandwich that originates and has its roots in Philadelphia, Pennsylvania (that’s where it gets its name from).
 The sandwich is made with thinly sliced beefsteak and melted provolone cheese.
 Often peppers, mushrooms, and onion are added to the steak.
 I love the combination and we often make the sandwiches or order them when we are out and about.